 Over 25 of the great hits from the Fab Four transcribed for the classical guitar.
 Take a break from your regular repertoire and – say, here comes the sun!
 What a fun surprise gift this will turn out to be.
 Check it on Amazon

 The Art of Practicing: A Guide to Making Music from the Heart

-This is a landmark book that enlightens amateur and professional musicians about a way of practicing that transforms monotonous and overly strenuous labor into an exhilarating experience.
-It is not aimed at classical guitarists, but at musicians in general.
+This landmark book enlightens amateur and professional musicians about a way of practicing that transforms monotonous and overly strenuous labor into an exhilarating experience.
+It is not aimed specifically at classical guitarists, but at musicians in general.
 Check it on Amazon

 Acclaimed author Madeline Bruser combines physiological and meditative principles to help musicians release physical and mental tension and unleash their innate musical talent.
 It is a thoughtful and helpful book about discovering one’s musicality.

 I have more book suggestions for intermediate guitarists in my article 12 Books for Intermediate Players.
 Take a look if you’re interested.
 I’ve provided synopses and purchase links.

 For an older kid above 8 years of age, this is the perfect beginner’s guitar.
 What better gift to a future guitarist than a classical guitar itself?
 Elementary school kids up to the 6th grade will find the Yamaha CGS103A easy to learn because the size is a comfortable one.
 Check it on Amazon

 For that matter, for an adult with small hands, this can be a great guitar too.
 Yamaha is famous for its well built, great-sounding, budget-priced classical guitars.
 The CGS103A is its three-quarter size variant for young learners.
 It combines a robust build and an affordable price.
 Yamaha has been making them for over half a century so you can take high-quality standards and value for money pretty much for granted.

 Yamaha CGS102A Half-Size Classical Guitar